 If there’s one thing I know (and I don’t know much), it’s that all love is ‘strange.’
-‘Normal relationships’ don’t exist and in creating three-dimensional characters in love, things are inevitably going to get both beautifully messy and messily beautiful!
+‘Normal relationships’ don’t exist and in creating three-dimensional characters in love, things are going to get both beautifully messy and messily beautiful!
 After completing these exercises, you’ll have developed skills in:

 1. The Language of Flowers

 The use of flowers as a means of communication is an ancient practice most recently popularised by the Victorians.
 For this exercise, your character wants to send a secret message to his or her suitor.

 Choose three or more from the following list.
 Will it be loving?
 Deadly?
 Ambiguous?
 Will they send a bouquet in return?
 The choice is yours.

 ♡ Witch Hazel—I cast a spell on you.

 ♡ Dog Rose—I shall bring you both pleasure and pain

 ♡ Belladonna (Deadly Nightshade)— I’m secretly false/secretly deadly.